kkanggu/Algorithm_DataStructure_Practice/README.md

 >So I expressed 'half end'
 >I already know Binary Tree, but Left Child Right Sibling Tree is first got to know.
 >Implement LCRS Tree and Binary Tree with C style.

+Day 6
+>Algorithm 'Sort' half end.
+>At book show only 3 sorting algorithms.
+Bubble, Insertion, Quick.
+>Last cemester, I studied 3 more sorting algorithms.
+Selection, Merge, Heap.
+>Bubble is worst, and average time of Insertion is better than Bubble.
+>Quick used Divide-and-Conquer, so it's very fast.
+To avoid worst-case, add one short condition.
+>If data array has 3 more datas, then use the middle value of first 3 datas.
+>Selection has similar performance as Bubble and Insertion.
+>Merge and Heap has similar performance as Quick, and I know that Heap is faster than others.